Table of Contents[Hide][Show]

 You may have grown up with parents who put salt on the table and salted their food before even tasting it.
 It became a habit to add a pinch or dash of salt to most meals.

-Now, you’re used to salty foods and low-salt foods taste boring or bland.
+Now, you’re used to salty foods and low-sodium foods taste boring or bland.

 Try cooking your meals with no salt or a fraction of what the recipe calls for and then taste at the table.
 Serve meals with a fresh quarter of lemon and spritz over your food for added zing.